-I. Water Rocket Single Stage General World Record Design Parameters
+Water Rocket Single Stage General World Record Design Parameters

-Rocket mass cannot exceed 1,500 grams.
+- Rocket mass cannot exceed 1,500 grams.
 This is the total dry weight of all flying components in a flight ready condition including the pressure vessel, fins, nosecone, payload bay, camera, altimeter, flight computer, deployment system, batteries, and nozzle (no reaction mass).

 - Rocket must use compressed ambient atmospheric air as its energy.
 Other gasses have much higher compression ratios and there needs to be a baseline so the record is fair to all. (see section II for special rules regarding bottled air).

-Pressure vessel and all external parts of the rocket must be constructed from lightweight nonmetallic materials.
+- Pressure vessel and all external parts of the rocket must be constructed from lightweight nonmetallic materials.

 - Rocket must be completely scratch-built using materials which are not manufactured for model rocketry. (with the exception of the Camera and Altimeter) Raiding hobby shops for nosecones, or fins, or any other pre-manufactured items is prohibited.

-Rocket must carry onboard a mass produced recording ("Logging") altimeter to document the entire flight on a time vs. altitude graph to nonvolatile logging
+- Rocket must carry onboard a mass produced recording ("Logging") altimeter to document the entire flight on a time vs. altitude graph to nonvolatile logging

 memory or telemetry to relay the altitude information to a remote logging receiver.
 Ground based and/or timing based altitude measurements are unacceptable.